sotrh/learn-wgpu/docs/showcase/pong/README.md

 }
 ```

-The `State` class didn't have any methods on it as I was taking a more data oriented approach.
-Instead I created a `System` trait, and created multiple structs that implemented it.
+The `State` class didn't have any methods on it as I was taking a more data-oriented approach.
+Instead, I created a `System` trait and created multiple structs that implemented it.

 ```rust
 pub trait System {